Regional television in Australia: Programming

-Original Programming
+Original programming

-In order to fulfil regulations put in place by the Australian Communications and Media Authority, the majority of regional networks are required to provide original, locally targeted output such as news, current affairs, or children's programmes.
+In order to fulfil regulations put in place by the Australian Communications & Media Authority, the majority of regional networks are required to provide original, locally targeted output such as news, current affairs, or children's programmes.

-WIN Television, Australia's largest regional network, produces a number of programs including sports magazine show Fishing Australia, cooking show Alive and Cooking, and travel shows Destinations and Postcards Australia.
-Southern Cross Television in Tasmania airs Hook, Line and Sinker alongside a range of other regional programs.
+WIN Television, Australia's largest regional network, used to produce a number of programs including sports magazine show Fishing Australia, cooking show Alive and Cooking, and travel shows Destinations and Postcards Australia.
+Southern Cross Television (now Seven) in Tasmania previously aired Hook, Line and Sinker alongside a range of other regional programs.

-Up until its full merger with Channel Seven, Both Prime and GWN produce their own versions of The Saturday Club.
-Prime also produces country music show A Little Bit of Country as well as an agricultural news program, On the Land.
-Prime 7/GWN7 currently show just Seven programming.
+Up until its co-branding with Channel Seven, both Prime and GWN produced their own versions of The Saturday Club.
+Prime also produced country music show A Little Bit of Country as well as an agricultural news program, On the Land.
+After those shows no longer aired, Prime7 and GWN7 showed just Seven Network programming before it was merged with the Seven Network.

 Imparja Television also produce various local indigenous programs, as well as Yamba's Playtime, a daily show for pre-school children.
 Most Imparja-produced programming is also shown on National Indigenous Television.